Chris2018998/beecp/README.md

 ## :thumbsup: Highlight

-1：ThreadLocal connection single cache to improve pooling performance
+1：Single connection threadLocal cache to improve pooling performance

-2：Borrower does not move and waits, saving queue entry and exit costs
+2：Borrower non move waiting, saving queue entry and exit costs

-3：Transmission pipeline reuse, which can transmit connections and exceptions
+3: Transfer queue reuse, which can transfer connections and exceptions

-4：Two-way asynchronous alternates, eliminating the time difference between the waiter and the sender
+4：Connection asynchronized-add thread,which can be triggerred by releaser or waiter

 ## :cherries: Compare to HikariCP